Cottonwood Campground is located in western North Dakota in the south unit of Theodore Roosevelt National Park.

 Park Entrance Pass - Motorcycle - $25.00 Per motorcycle (valid for 1-7 days from the date of purchase)

-Pedestrian/Cyclist Pass—$15.00.
-This pass is for visitors 16 years of age or older who enter on foot, bicycle, or as part of an organized group not involved in a commercial tour.
+Per-Person Entrance Pass - $15.00 Visitors 16 years or older who enter on foot, bicycle, or as part of an organized group not involved in a commercial tour.

 Annual Park Entrance Pass - $55.00, Admits pass holder and all passengers in a non-commercial vehicle.
 Valid for one year from the month of purchase.

-The park pass covers everyone in the car for per-vehicle sites and up to 4 adults for per-person sites.
+$80.00 - For the America the Beautiful/National Park Pass.
+The pass covers entrance fees to all US National Park Sites and over 2,000 Federal Recreation Fee Sites for an entire year and covers everyone in the car for per-vehicle sites and up to 4 adults for per-person sites.

-Buy on REI.com and REI will donate 10% of pass proceeds to the National Forest Foundation, National Park Foundation and the U.S. Endowment for Forestry & Communities.
+Buy your pass at this link, and REI will donate 10% of pass proceeds to the National Forest Foundation, National Park Foundation, and the U.S. Endowment for Forestry & Communities.

-Free Entrance Days -Mark your calendars with the five free entrance days the National Park Service offers annually.
+National Park Free Entrance Days -Mark your calendars with the five free entrance days the National Park Service offers annually.

 Campground Information